William Stanley (born 1548): Later career

 In 1588, the year of the Spanish Armada, Stanley was at the head of 700 men in the Netherlands, ready to embark with the invasion fleet.
 After the failure of the Armada, Sir William Fitzwilliam, lord deputy of Ireland, speculated that Stanley might be chosen to lead the Spanish army in any further attempt to invade England.
 In any event, he maintained his regiment in the Netherlands while travelling often to Spain to urge action against Elizabeth.
 Stanley drew up plans for the conquest of Alderney in the late 1580s, but these too were cast aside by the Duke of Parma.
 Philip II remained obstinate in his refusal to deploy the English regiment outside the Low Countries.

 In the early 1590s, he fostered numerous attempts to assassinate the Queen, but all of them were poorly planned and easily detected.
 Patrick O'Collun, an Irish fencing master, and his accomplice John Annias, who had both served under Stanley, were executed at Tyburn in 1594 for having agreed at Stanley's instigation to murder the Queen, as were Richard Williams and Edmund York the following year.
-Stanley is said to have been greatly under the influence of his former army lieutenant Jacques de Francisco (Captain Jacques), a somewhat shadowy individual, and the Jesuit William Holt, both of whom believed sincerely that the killing of Elizabeth was a meritorious act.
+Stanley is said to have been greatly under the influence of his former army lieutenant Jacques de Francisco (Captain Jacques), a somewhat shadowy individual, and the Jesuit William Holt, both of whom believed sincerely that the killing of Elizabeth would be a meritorious act.

 By 1595 Stanley was desperate and suffered a reproof from the Spanish governor of the Netherlands for his violent language against Elizabeth.
 In December 1596 he helped deliver a renegade Scottish courtier John Wemyss of Logie to the Count of Fuentes.
 He continued in military service for the Spanish and was opposed to King James I on his accession in 1603, but he soon sued for a pardon and seemed desirous of returning to England.
 Sir Robert Cecil exonerated him from complicity in the Gunpowder Plot, but he never gained permission to visit England and spent the rest of his life in relative obscurity.
 He maintained a close association with the Jesuits, and when he had fallen out with them, with the English Carthusians.

 Stanley died at Ghent on 3 March 1630, aged eighty years old.